Collected questions and answers from our ongoing community process.

 What’s going on with the 9.1 Acre Master Plan?

-Also, outlined above, exciting development is planned on the 9.1-acre property just south of DOTLabs.
+Also, outlined above, an exciting development is planned on the 9.1-acre property just south Cannonball Cafe.
 A Master Plan for that quadrangle, also along Dorchester Avenue in the larger On the Dot® neighborhood, calls for four new buildings focused on life sciences.
-Like DOTLabs, this block features extraordinary access to public transportation and highway networks.
+This block features extraordinary access to public transportation and highway networks.

 Core Investments’ plan will accommodate about 2.5 million square feet of laboratory and office use in new buildings that will include ground-floor retail space, with open space as part of an attractive public realm.
 Initially, the plan includes a lab and office building of 670,000 square feet, at 505 Dorchester Ave., with three others to follow.
 Two would accommodate life sciences or tech and office space, as well as ground floor retail and active-use spaces, and one may be a mix of uses including residential.